Meathouse Fork: Geography

 The Meathouse Fork's entire course and watershed are in southern and central Doddridge County.
 It is formed in southeastern Doddridge County by the confluence of Big Isaac Creek, 2 mi long, which rises approximately 1 mi southeast of the community of Miletus and flows southeastward; and Laurel Run, 1.6 mi long, which rises approximately 0.75 mi northeast of the community of Big Isaac and flows westward, through Big Isaac.
 From this confluence, approximately 0.9 mi west of Big Isaac, the Meathouse Fork flows generally northwestward, through the unincorporated communities of Avon, New Milton, Sugar Camp, and Blandville, to Smithburg, where it joins Buckeye Creek to form Middle Island Creek.

 The Meathouse Fork collects its largest tributary, Toms Fork, at Sugar Camp.
 In the vicinity of Sugar Camp and Blandville, it is paralleled by West Virginia Route 18.

 History

 The origin of the name of this watershed and community, given by the earliest white settlers in the 1820s, was detailed by a local historian a century later: On this spot of ground hunters from other sections who came to this community to hunt deer and bear built a log cabin in which to store their meat until they could move it to their homes in other and, sometimes, remote sections.
 From this meat house, the branch of Middle Island Creek which extends from near Smithburg to Big Isaac took the name of Meat House Fork.

+Recreation

+Fishing

+Multiple West Virginia stage record fish were caught along the Meathouse Fork.